-(1) As a Philip Randolph founded the activist newspaper The Messenger in this neighborhood.
-Langston (+) Hughes wrote about white people storming this neighborhood's businesses such as The Cotton Club during () Prohibition.
+(1) Asa Philip Randolph founded the activist newspaper The Messenger in this neighborhood, and sculptor Augusta Savage was associated with a revitalizing (+) art movement in this city.
+Langston Hughes wrote about white people storming this neighborhood's businesses such as () The Cotton Club during Prohibition.
 For the points, name this New York City neighborhood where Black art flourished during a namesake "Renaissance."